 - 1. Commit time for study and review. - 2.
 Keep up to date in all material. - 3.
 Read assigned chapter and identify areas you do not understand. - 4.
 Prove that you understand all of the examples in the reading material by completing all selfstudy problems. - 5.
 Work problems from scratch to grasp which concepts apply and why. - 6.
-Use Class Discussion to post questions that your class mates - Contact me early if you need additional help or want to attend one of the on ground classes and I will try to arrange this. - 8.
+Use Class Discussion to post questions that your classmates can answer - 7.
+Contact me early if you need additional help. - 8.
 Seek help in a timely fashion.